thomd/salesforce-cli-tools/README.md

 A collection of bash scripts for my daily work with Salesforce.
 The scripts are basically wrappers around the `sf` cli tool from Salesforce.

 > [!CAUTION]
 > These scripts were created to fit my personal needs.
-They might not fit your needs, they might not work on your machine, they might not work with your project setup.
+They might not fit your needs.
+They might not work on your machine.
+They might not work with your project setup.

 ## Install

-Set symlinks to `~/bin/` folder:
+Set symlinks to `~/bin/` folder with

     make